 Summer is a great time for a day trip.
-If you, like me, live in New England, there are so many options for New England day trips.
+If you, like me, live in the Northeast, there are so many options for New England day trips, including a bunch of quaint New England cities and towns.
 Here are some great ideas!
 If I’ve missed your favorite, leave me a comment below.

 This post includes affiliate links.
 Admission to some of these attractions was offered on a complimentary basis for review.